 Later I ordered more Krug and watched some of the videos as our flight passed over the north pole and down over Russia, Manchuria and China.

-I had the chicken supreme with grilled vegetables, papparadelle, and lemon parsley jus.
+I had the chicken supreme with grilled vegetables, pappardelle, and lemon parsley jus.
 It was very good although not as elaborate a service as the first meal.
 A little more Krug took care of any disappointment I was feeling.
+At least the pre-arrival meal was not eggs.

 Soon the FAs instucted us to prepare the cabin for landing.